kylegoines/flotsam/README.md

 The container of your `input` will need to have `position: relative;` in order to correctly position the dropdown.

-Some basic styles can be included by importing:
+Some default styles can be included by importing:

 ```
 import './node_modules/flotsam-autocomplete/dist/flotsam.css'
 ```

-These styles come with colors set via CSS variables:
+These default styles come with colors set via CSS variables:

 ```CSS
 :root {